Higher dimensional essential minima and equidistribution of cycles

 A metrized line bundle $\overline{L}$ is said to be \emph{quasi-algebraic} if there exists a finite set $S\subseteq\fM$ containing all archimedean places, a nonzero $e\in\NN$ and an algebraic $K^{\circ}_S$-model $(\scrX,\scrL)$ of $(X,L^{\otimes e})$, such that for each $v\not\in S$ the metric $\norm{\cdot}^{\otimes e}_v$ is induced by localizing the model at~$v$.
 A quasi-algebraic metrized line bundle is called~\emph{algebraic} if $S$ coincides precisely with the set of archimedean places.
 Pull-backs, tensor products and inverses of quasi-algebraic line bundles are again such.

-\begin{proposition} Let $\ol{L}$ be a quasi-algebraic metrized line bundle on~$X$ defined over~$K$.
-There exists a finite field extension $K'$ of $K$ such that the base change of $\ol{L}$ to $K'$ is algebraic. \end{proposition} \begin{proof} By considering a suitable positive integer tensor power of $L$, we can assume that every $v$-adic metric is given by a $K^\circ_v$-model of $(X,L)$.
+\begin{proposition} Let $\ol{L}=(L,(\|\cdot\|_v))$ be a quasi-algebraic metrized line bundle on~$X$, defined over~$K$ and such that $\|\cdot\|_v$ is an algebraic $v$-adic metric on $L$ for all non-archimedean places $v$ of~$K$.
+Then, there exists a finite field extension $K'$ of $K$ such that the base change of $\ol{L}$ to $K'$ is algebraic. \end{proposition} \begin{proof} By considering a suitable positive integer tensor power of $L$, we can assume that every non-archimedean $v$-adic metric is given by a $K^\circ_v$-model of $(X,L)$.
 In such a case, this follows from \cite[Lemma~3.5]{Yuan:2008} and \cite[Proposition~3.4]{Gubler:2008}.
 Notice that the equivalence between $v$-adic formal and algebraic metrics is proven in~\cite[Theorem~1.1]{Gubler-Martin}. \end{proof}

 Recall that in our setting, saying that $\ol{L}$ is defined over~$K$ is solely involved with the $\Gal(\ol{K}_v/K_v)$-invariance of the $v$-adic metrics.